 The Internet is the primary format for distribution of public review information and receipt of comments.
-The availability of the public review documents is announced in Construction Innovation (NRC Construction's quarterly newsletter) and on the National Model Codes web site.
+The availability of the public review documents is announced in Construction Innovation (NRC Construction's newsletter) and on the Public Review page of Codes Canada's web site.

 Following the public review period, the standing committees review the submitted comments.
 A proposed change moves forward only once all comments have been taken into consideration.
 Some proposed changes may be deferred, withdrawn or revised at this point.
 The provinces and territories then review the final version of the proposed changes from a policy perspective and identify their concerns before the changes are submitted to the CCBFC for final approval.

 Following review of the proposed changes by the provinces and territories, the recommended changes are submitted to the CCBFC, and, if approved, are published in the next edition or revisions of the codes.